-The pediatric cardiologists at the Children’s Heart Institute provide comprehensive EKG testing at our 12 locations throughout Maryland and Northern Virginia.
+The pediatric cardiologists at The Children’s Heart Institute, a member of John Hopkins Medicine, provide comprehensive EKG testing at our 12 locations throughout Maryland and Northern Virginia.
 Learn about electrocardiograms and call us at (703) 481-5801 to schedule your child’s appointment today.

 What Happens During an EKG?

 Each beat of the heart sends an electrical impulse or “wave” through the heart, which is what allows the muscle to squeeze and pump blood throughout the heart.
 An electrocardiogram measures the timing and strength of these impulses in 12 different areas of the heart, which is why this test is also occasionally referred to as a 12-lead EKG or 12-lead ECG.

 These measurements are then transcribed as waves on a graph, with different corresponding patterns to each electrical phase of the heartbeat.
 These patterns are examined by a cardiac care professional to identify any abnormal heart rhythms, which can be key to diagnosing and monitoring several different types of heart conditions such as:

 - Structural issues within the chambers of the heart

 What Are Other Common Heart Rhythm Tests?

 In addition to an electrocardiogram, there are several other types of tests that may be performed to measure the state of an individual’s heart.
 These types of heart rhythm tests include:

 When Should You Get a Heart Rhythm Test?